C. J. Nitkowski: Radio

 From 2013 to 2016, Nitkowski co-hosted Eye on Baseball, a national radio baseball show for CBS Sports Radio.
 His co-hosts on the show were Damon Bruce (2013), Brandon Tierney (2013) and Adam "The Bull" Gerstenhaber (2014–2016).
-Nitkowski is also a host and analyst for MLB Network Radio on Sirius XM He currently appears on Loud Outs weekdays 3-6PM ET with Ryan Spilborghs and Brad Lidge.
+Nitkowski is also a host and analyst for MLB Network Radio on SiriusXM He currently appears on Loud Outs weekdays 3-6PM ET with Ryan Spilborghs and Brad Lidge.

 In 2013, Nitkowski filled in for Suzyn Waldman and worked alongside John Sterling on New York Yankees radio broadcasts for 880 CBS Radio.
 In 2013, he was also a studio analyst for MLB.com.
 In 2014, Nitkowski called a handful of New York Mets games on radio alongside Josh Lewin and Howie Rose for WOR 710.
 From 2017 to 2019, he had a weekly show with sports radio 1310 AM and 96.7 FM The Ticket's BaD Radio Show hosted by Bob Sturm and Dan McDowell in Dallas, Texas.